nicolas-cusan/breakpoint-helper/README.md

 # breakpoint-helper

-Small helper library to share and use your css layout breakpoints with javascript.
+Small helper library to work with layout breakpoints\* in Javascript.

+<small>\*window widths at which styles/functionality changes to adapt for wider/narrower screens</small>

 ## Core functionality